-Inked Voices & Fiona Kenshole are pleased to offer a place in the workshop, free of cost, to a writer of color or from a diverse background.
+Inked Voices & Fiona Kenshole are pleased to offer a free spot in one of Fiona's upcoming MG workshops to a writer of color or from a diverse background.
 Apply by 5/6: https://inkedvoices.typeform.com/to/oMdBJZ

 Who this workshop is for: Middle grade fiction writers interested in market and editorial feedback from an agent and interested in meeting other MG writers.